Hogle History, Family Crest & Coats of Arms

 - L. I. Hogle, American politician, Member of California State Assembly 12th District, 1865-67

-- John Thomas Hogle, American Democrat politician, Delegate to Democratic National Convention from New York, 2004
+- John Thomas Hogle, American Democratic Party politician, Delegate to Democratic National Convention from New York, 2004

 - Mrs. James A. Hogle, American Republican politician, Delegate to Republican National Convention from Utah, 1940